minsoehtut306/Equipment-Rentals/README.md

 All code presented is my own work.
 Course-specific materials such as assignment descriptions or test data are not included to respect university policies.

+## Academic Integrity
+Portfolio-only; not intended for reuse in coursework.
+Removal on request.